Orthogonal Mode Decomposition for Finite Discrete Signals: Searching for the Modes

-In the example 5, Real axis spectrum $Fre(\omega)$and imaginary axis spectrum $Fim(\omega)$ are shown in \ref{fig:fig_6} (b).
-The harmonic components on the real axis are $cos(4\pi t)$and $cos(6\pi t)$with a frequency difference of 1Hz.
-This frequency difference is twice the frequency domain minimum resolution unit $\epsilon$; The harmonic components on the imaginary axis are $1.3sin(5\pi t)$and $sin(7\pi t)$, and the frequency difference is also 1Hz.
-This is also twice the minimum resolution unit $\epsilon$ in the frequency domain.
-The principal lobes corresponding to each single frequency component can appear completely and independently on the real and imaginary axis spectrum, as shown in \ref{fig:fig_6} (b).Figure \ref{fig:fig_6} (c) shows that the phase function $\varphi(t)$is not monotony, which is caused by the fact that the various harmonic components contained in $\Psi_{u}(t)$ are slightly distant from each other in the frequency domain.
-In this example, all single-frequency components contained in $\Psi_{u}(t)$ are independent modes.
-This is different from the example 2 and 3 in this article.
-In these examples, multiple single-frequency components come together to form a common principal lobe in the frequency domain that is the mode in the time domain.
+In Example 5, the real part spectrum $Fre(\omega)$ and imaginary part spectrum $Fim(\omega)$ are shown in \ref{fig:fig_6} (b).
+The harmonic components specified in the real part spectrum $Fre(\omega)$ are $cos(4\pi t)$ and $cos(6\pi t)$ with a frequency difference of 1Hz.
+This frequency difference is twice the minimum resolution unit $\epsilon$.
+The harmonic components specified in the imaginary part spectrum $Fim(\omega)$ are $1.3sin(5\pi t)$ and $sin(7\pi t)$ and the frequency difference is 1Hz.
+This is also twice the minimum frequency resolution unit $\epsilon$.
+The principal lobes corresponding to each single-frequency component can appear completely and independently in the real part spectrum and the imaginary part spectrum, as shown in \ref{fig:fig_6} (b).
+Figure \ref{fig:fig_6} (c) shows that the phase function $\varphi(t)$ is not monotonic, which is caused by the fact that the various harmonic components contained in $\Psi_{u}(t)$ are slightly distant from each other in the frequency domain.
+In this example, all single-frequency components in $\Psi_{u}(t)$ are independent modes.
+This is different from Examples 2 and 3 in this article.
+In these examples, several single-frequency components form a common principal lobe in the frequency domain, the mode in the time domain.

-If there is a principal lobe whose width is greater than 2 times the frequency domain resolution unit $\epsilon$ in the real and imaginary axis spectrum of the signal, it must contain multiple harmonic components.
-Each mode actually corresponds to one or more adjacent principal lobes in the real and imaginary axis spectrum, and the center frequency of the mode can be determined according to the position of the principal lobe in the spectrum.
+If a principal lobe wider than 2 times the frequency resolution unit $\epsilon$ exists in the real part spectrum and the imaginary part spectrum of the signal, there must be multiple harmonic components in it.
+Each mode corresponds to one or more adjacent principal lobes in the real imaginary part spectrum, and the center frequency of the mode can be determined according to the position of the principal lobe in the spectrum.